ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2023/04-design-patterns.md

 ###### Combo Class

-`gamegrub.data.combo.Combo` - this class should implement the `Item` interface, and represent a combo meal consisting of an entree, a side, and a drink.
+`sfsubs.data.combo.Combo` - this class should implement the `Item` interface, and represent a combo meal consisting of an entree, a side, and a drink.
 * The class should have the following **attributes**:
   * String **Name** - the name of the combo
   * A **`Entree`** instance - the entree in the combo